nginxinc/nginx-ingress-workshops/OSS/labs/lab3/readme.md

     **IMPORTANT SECURITY NOTE:** In a real world deployment using a Cloud Provider, with a public IP address, this would expose your Ingress Controller to the open Internet with `NO PROTECTION` other than basic TCP port filters.
 Doing this in production would require Security/Firewall Protections, which are not part of this lab exercise.

 1. Confirm there is an `nginx-ingress` service with `TYPE: LoadBalancer`.
-Run the following command to get networking details of our Ingress pod:
+Run the following command to get networking details of your Ingress pod:

    ```bash
    kubectl get deployments,services -n nginx-ingress